pypa/pip/docs/html/development/getting-started.rst

 The example above runs tests against Python 3.6.
 You can also use other versions like ``py27`` and ``pypy3``.

-``tox`` has been configured to any additional arguments it is given to ``pytest``.
+``tox`` has been configured to forward any additional arguments it is given to ``pytest``.
 This enables the use of pytest's `rich CLI`_.
 As an example, you can select tests using the various ways that pytest provides: